 How to Draft a Basic Blouse Pattern

-A basic blouse - one that is, essentially, your blouse block pattern - doesn't have to be boring.
+You can dress it up or dress it down.
 Made in a stunning fabric with beautiful buttons, it's a simple statement that can dress up a pair of jeans or your favorite skirt.

 sketch of basic blouse